 Make it long enough to be useful for search engines, but short enough to be seen and used by searchers.

 Title tags less than 50 tend to not be descriptive.
-Anything pushing 80+ characters really starts to look desperate, and targeted to search engines (which search engines don’t like).
+Anything pushing 80+ characters really starts to look desperate and targeted to search engines (which search engines don’t like).

-Which brings up one last point about length – if Google doesn’t think your title tag is useful, they will simply ignore it and use whatever Google thinks is appropriate.
+This brings up one last point about length – if Google doesn’t think your title tag is useful, they will simply ignore it and use whatever Google thinks is appropriate.

 If you are using WordPress to power your site, then you should be using Yoast SEO plugin, which has a built-in character counter.